-Illustrious Alumni to Be Honoured on May 13
+Four Illustrious Alumni Honoured on May 13, 2016

-In all, seven people, including two brothers, will be introduced as Illustrious Alumni during the evening, which will build on the success of the inaugural event presented by the Alumni Association in May 2014.
+In all, seven people were introduced as Illustrious Alumni during the evening, which built on the success of the inaugural event presented in May 2014.
 That was the kick-off to a four-day celebration marking the 100th anniversary of the current Vic High building on Grant Street.

-The two posthumous awards will be made to Carr, one of Canada’s leading artists who attended Vic High in 1888, and “Torchy” and Doug Peden, who represented Canada in different Olympic sports.
+The seven included three posthumous awards: Emily Carr, one of Canada’s leading artists who attended Vic High in 1888, and “Torchy” and Doug Peden, who represented Canada in different Olympic sports.

-The four others to be honoured as Illustrious Alumni are long-time teacher Tommy Mayne, educator Norma Mickelson, physicist Stewart Smith and rugby star Hans de Goede.
+The four others honoured as Illustrious Alumni were long-time teacher Tommy Mayne, educator Norma Mickelson, physicist Stewart Smith and rugby star Hans de Goede.

 Thomas W. Mayne (VHS 1935) was a beloved Vic High teacher forover 30 years, but might be best remembered as the force behind the school’s Calamity Players skits at assemblies.